Have you received a suspicious Email or mailing about a required filing or report in the state(s) where your company is registered?

 It is not uncommon for business owners to receive deceptive solicitations that look official and appear to be coming from the state.
-While the majority of these mailings relate to annual reports (or in some states, periodic reports), some also focus on annual minutes or business-license requirements.
+While the majority of these emails or mailings relate to annual reports (or in some states, periodic reports), some also focus on annual minutes or business-license requirements.

 These solicitations generally include details about the entity, officers, and directors, and warnings about penalties and fines that could lead the recipient to believe they are official.
 They may or may not include headings that look like official state letterhead.